forjagames/fg-api/docs/website/docs/storage/files-explorer.md

 You can download the files, duplicate them, copy, move or delete them.

 There is no recycle bin, so editing and deleting files cannot be undone.

+### Security _Section_
+It allows you to manage credentials, users, edit their permissions, and assign groups or roles to them.
+Groups allow you to group permissions, so you don't have to modify user permissions one by one.